fanconic/hidden_uncertainty_active_learning/README.md

 └── src                 # Source code
     ├── layers              # Single Neural Network layers └── models              # Neural Network Models
-├── data                # Folder with data processing parts ├── utils               # Useful functions, such as metrics, losses, etc ├── experiment_configs  # All the various configuration files for the experiments
+├── active              # Folder with functions for active learning ├── data                # Folder with data processing parts ├── utils               # Useful functions, such as metrics, losses, etc ├── experiment_configs  # All the various configuration files for the experiments